openfaas/openfaas-cloud/docs/README.md

 ### Before you begin

 * You must enable basic auth to prevent user-functions from accessing the admin API of the gateway
-* A list of valid users is defined in the CUSTOMERS file in this GitHub repo, this acts as an ACL, but you can define your own
+* A list of valid users is defined in the CUSTOMERS file in this GitHub repo, this acts as an ACL, but you can define your own?
 * Swarm offers no isolation between functions (they can call each other)
 * For Kubernetes isolation can be applied through [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/)